See what other readers had to say.

 The book is based on interviews with singles, so it is interesting and fun to read.
 The Hot Prospect Background Check is a quick guide for deciding if a new man is worth pursuing.
 The Dating Test will allow you to score your relationship and decide if it is time to move on.
 If it is best to cut loose, the book will help you empower yourself to end a relationship that is going nowhere.
 By the way, the solutions are dignified.
 When you are ready, the book offers tips on getting back into the dating game.

 If you are looking for Mr. Right and keep running into Mr. Wrong, get this book!!
 It will help you to get rid of that dirtbag and get onto the better guys who will treat you better!
 Sure, we all get stuck in a rutt from time to time and this book tells you how to get out.
 I will recommend it to friends.

-Gail in NY - New York4 years, 5 months ago
+Gail in NY - New York5 years ago

 Ladies, listen up: There's a great book for single gals.
 Check out Ditching Mr. Wrong, by Nicholas Aretakis.
 I recently had to read a stack of dating books for a writing project, so I've had a chance to compare every relevant title out there.